Valletta – The capital city of Malta

 Valletta Waterfront, The Grand Harbour & The Three Cities

 The waterfront is located on the Grand Harbour side of the capital and faces the Three cities.
 The harbour is cut off from the open water with the Valletta breakwater.
 Malta’s Grand Harbour is also known as the Port of Valletta.
-It is a natural harbour which has been modified over the years with the addition of docks, wharves and fortifications.
+It is a natural harbour that has been modified over the years with the addition of docks, wharves and fortifications.

 The Three Cities consist of Birgu, Senglea and Cospicua, each being a fortified city built much like the capital, on a peninsula.
 The oldest of the three is Birgu, which has been around since the Middle Ages.
 Senglea and Cospicua were founded by the Order of St. John in the 16th and 17th centuries.
-For more information about The Three Cities, make sure to check out the Historic Sites post.
+For more information about The Three Cities, make sure to check out the Historic Sites article.

 Lascaris War Rooms

 The Victoria Gate was built in 1885 by the British and was named after Queen Victoria.
 The gate is in the Grand Harbour area and it used to be the main entrance to the capital, which made it a busy and popular place.
-The Victoria Gate is the only standing fortifications of Valletta, as the rest have been demolished between the 19th and 20th centuries.
+The Victoria Gate is the only standing fortification of Valletta, as the rest have been demolished between the 19th and 20th centuries.

 Mediterranean Conference Centre & The Knights Hospitallers

 The Knights Hospitallers provided the best medical services during their time and sick and injured people were brought to Malta to be healed by them.
 Disinfecting, to avoid the spreading of infection at the time was vital.
 It was at this hospital, that the Knights Hospitallers used vinegar and citrus to flush bathrooms, which they had built within the hospital, to maintain a sterile environment.
-They also used silver dishes and cutlery, as silver is known to help avoid the spreading of infection, when sterilized.
+They also used silver dishes and cutlery, as silver is known to help avoid the spreading of infection when sterilized.
 Finally, there was a strict rotation of the sick and healing.
 Every patient moved from one section of the hospital to the next depending on their recovery stage, and those that were ill and those that were recovering were never mixed in one location.
 This also helped maintain infection and not allowing it to spread within the hospital.
 During their time, the Knights Hospitallers developed surgical procedures and their work has become a foundation for today’s healthcare.
 The MCC is one of the largest European conference centres within a historic setting.

 The Malta Experience